chronosphere-info/chronosphere-info.github.io/_docs/data/paleomap.md

 [CC-BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/2.0/)

-### Present-day administrative boundaries for the PaleoMAP project
+### Administrative boundaries for the PaleoMAP project

 Present-day administrative boundaries and coastlines used as reference in reconstructed maps.
 The loaded data have the class `SpatialLinesDataFrame`, which can be rotated back in time using the reconstruct() function.